Disclosure: This post is sponsored by Country Chic Paint. All opinions, images and love of painting projects are 100% mine.

 3. Dry brush your piece.

 Time for the fun to start!
 I used Vanilla Frosting for this part.
-(It’s my favoriteeeee white paint color – you can see it on a lot of my furniture makeovers here if you want to see it used as a more solid color.)
+(It’s my favoriteeeee white paint color.
+You can see all of my favorite colors for painting furniture here if you want a closer look at Vanilla Frosting.)

 Then let your paint dry, which won’t take long since there’s so little paint.